angular/angular/aio/content/guide/migration-renderer.md

 ## Migration Overview

 The `Renderer` class has been marked as deprecated since Angular version 4.
 This section provides guidance on migrating from this deprecated API to the newer `Renderer2` API and what it means for your app.

 ## Why should I migrate to Renderer2?

 The deprecated `Renderer` class has been removed in version 9 of Angular, so it's necessary to migrate to a supported API.
 Using `Renderer2` is the recommended strategy because it supports a similar set of functionality to `Renderer`.
 The API surface is quite large (with 19 methods), but the schematic should simplify this process for your applications.

 ## Is there action required on my end?

+No.
-No. The schematic should handle most cases with the exception of `Renderer.animate()` and `Renderer.setDebugInfo()`, which already aren’t supported.
+The schematic should handle most cases with the exception of `Renderer.animate()` and `Renderer.setDebugInfo()`, which already aren't supported.

 ## What are the `__ngRendererX` methods?
 Why are they necessary?

 Some methods either don't have exact equivalents in `Renderer2`, or they correspond to more than one expression.
 For example, both renderers have a `createElement()` method, but they're not equal because a call such as `renderer.createElement(parentNode, namespaceAndName)` in the `Renderer` corresponds to the following block of code in `Renderer2`:

 ```ts
 const [namespace, name] = splitNamespace(namespaceAndName);